FOSE1025/S2_2020/practicals/week07/FOSE1025_week07_practical_external.md

 Now, exchange your instructions with those of your peer (use the iLearn discussion forum for this) and assess how good they are for reproducibility.
 Are the instructions clear enough to help you complete the task?

-### Participation task
+## Participation task

-Submit your assessment of your peer's instructions.
+Submit your assessment of your peer's instructions to the week 7 practical 2 participation task submission box.

 ## OPTIONAL Activity 3 - Git and Github